 Andersson, 19, was the team's 57th overall pick in the 2018 NHL Draft.
 He played in Sweden last season and had a plus-5 rating for Sodertajie SK.
 No clue what that is?
 Well, he's 19 and will be playing in the AHL, so he must be decent.

 Sherman will be in his second year with the P-Bruins this season.
 Last year, he didn't exactly stand out, putting up seven points in 52 games for the team (2 goals, 5 assists).

 Alright, so ready for a few more moves?

 Five players will also "report" to the Providence Bruins: Samuel Asselin, Chris Breen, Alexey Solovyey, Brendan Woods and Cooper Zech.
 Of that group, only Breen and Zech played in a preseason game for the Bruins this season and again, nothing notable to report on from their performances.

 So in case you wanted to know why these players are grouped separately, here's the explanation we have for that: the players who "reported" to Providence are on AHL-only contracts.
 The other guys have two-way contracts.
 Before being called up to the Bruins, the "reported" players would need to sign an NHL contract of some sort.

-For almost 15 Years Chowdaheadz has been serving up unique & funny t-shirts & novelty gear.
+For 17 Years Chowdaheadz has been serving the New England area with unique & funny t-shirts.
 The name you know & trust.
 We ship most items from our own warehouse in New England right outside Boston & we get it out the door wicked fast.
 Most orders ship the same or next business day!